-

 You be you

 “Forget popularity; focus on sincerity.
 Do what you do, not for applause, but because it is what is right for you.
-Practice respecting yourself and becoming a reliable part of your own support system.” ~Angel Chernoff, Marc and Angel Hack Life The word “popularity” immediately sends me back to junior high school.
-This quote from Marc and Angel Chernoff got me thinking about the interesting difference between sincerity and popularity.
-When we focus on being “popular,” we might value the number of friends we have rather than the quality of their character.
-(This is especially true when we use social media.)
-Popularity involves striving for approval and applause — or conformity — no…
+Practice respecting yourself and becoming a reliable part of your own support system.” ~Angel Chernoff, Marc and Angel Hack Life The word “popularity” still sends me back down Memory Lane to junior high school.
+And today’s quote from Marc and Angel got me thinking about the difference between sincerity and popularity.
+When we focus on being popular, we value the number of friends we have rather than the quality of their character, or their compatibility.
+Likewise, when we try to stay “on trend” with our creative projects, we risk lowering the quality…

 -